Kappa-Dev/KappaTools/docs/tutorial.rst

 the sufficient conditions to trigger a rule, and right goes the pattern injected by said rule's application.
 The pace at which a rule is triggered, what would be the rule's activity, is governed by mass action dynamics.
-In other words, the probability of rule ``i`` being triggered is given by
+In other words, the probability of rule $i$ being triggered is given by

 .. math::

 P_i \eq \frac{A_i}{\sum_{j} A_j }

 Where $A_i$ is the LHS of rule $i$ multiplied by the respective forward